huangguiyang/STC-ISP/README.md

 ####License
 ***

-GNU Public License.
+This is free software published under GPLv2.
 See LICENSE.

 ####For Chinese Users